AdaCore/gpr/README.md

 * `GPR2KBDIR`: Location of the Knowledge Base contents (by default library expects them in src/kb/gprconfig_kb).

+* `ENABLE_SHARED`: Enables the build of libgpr2 as a dynamic library if set to "yes".
+Otherwise only the static library is built.

 To use the default options:

 ```sh